mariesophiesimon/mariesophiesimon.github.io/index.md

 **Radboud University** (Nijmegen, Netherlands)
 *Bachelor of Science Degree in Computing Science*
 - Cyber Security specialisation
-- [Sustainability testimony](https://www.ru.nl/sustainability/education/sustainability-testimony/) including 21ECs in courses about sustainability (social or ecological) and a thesis on a sustainability topic}\
+- [Sustainability testimony](https://www.ru.nl/sustainability/education/sustainability-testimony/) including 21ECs in courses about sustainability (social or ecological) and a thesis on a sustainability topic)
 - Thesis: [''Judging a Tweet's credibility ---  The effect of signature labels on perceived Tweet credibility''](https://www.cs.ru.nl/bachelors-theses/2022/Marie-Sophie_Simon___1023848___Judging_a_Tweets_credibility_-_The_effect_of_signature_labels_on_perceived_Tweet_credibility.pdf) (grade 9, equivalent to 90\%)

 **Ursulinen Schule Hersel, Mädchengymnasium** (Hersel, Germany)
 **Higher education entrance qualification (A-levels)*
 - Passed with 1.2 average (equivalent to about 94%)
 - Specialised in Math, Physics, English and Philosophy
-- Received the [special book award](https://www.dpg-physik.de/auszeichnungen/dpg-preise/abiturpreis) of the [German Physical Society (DPG)]()https://www.dpg-physik.de/) for outstanding performance in physics classes}
+- Received the [special book award](https://www.dpg-physik.de/auszeichnungen/dpg-preise/abiturpreis) of the [German Physical Society (DPG)]()https://www.dpg-physik.de/) for outstanding performance in physics classes

 # Work Experience
 **Research Assistant** (Nijmegen, Netherlands)
 [*iHub, Radboud University*](https://ihub.ru.nl/)
 - Working for a research group of the interdisciplinary research hub on digitalization and society
-- Literature review on fair design pattern on the web in regards to the Unfair commercial practices directive of the EU}
+- Literature review on fair design pattern on the web

 **Student Assistant to include sustainability in the Computing Science Curriculum** (Nijmegen, Netherlands)
 *Radboud University*